slplahiru/hiring-assignments/machinelearningteam/online-learning-api/README.md

 # Assignment used for Data Engineering Position

-In this assignment you will build a simple online learning API that is also able to report the health of the API.
+In this assignment you will build a simple online learning API - and then sketch out how you would turn this into a production system.

+The assignment has a coding part (1,2,2a) and a design part (3).
+Coding and Design assignments have about the same weight in our evaluation.

+**Instructions for the coding assignment:**

 You may use any technology you find convenient to work on this.